cybertec-postgresql/pgwatch/docs/concept/components.md

 to analyze the gathered data and also possibilities to delete unneeded metric data (when removing a test host for example).

-!!!
-Note
-    Note that the Web UI can only be used if storing the configuration in the database (Postgres).

 ## Metrics representation

 Standard pgwatch setup uses [Grafana](http://grafana.org/) for